 - No Supervisor having actual knowledge that an employee has used a controlled substance shall permit the employee to perform or continue to perform a safety-sensitive function.

 - Prescription medications.
-Drivers taking legally prescribed medications issued by a licensed health care professional familiar with the driver’s work-related responsibilities must report such use to their immediate supervisor or dispatcher, and may be required to present written evidence from the health care professional which describes the effects such medications may have on the driver’s ability to perform his/her tasks.
+Drivers taking legally prescribed medications issued by a licensed health care professional familiar with the driver’s work-related responsibilities must report such use to their Department Director, and may be required to present written evidence from the health care professional which describes the effects such medications may have on the driver’s ability to perform his/her tasks.

 In the sole discretion of the alcohol and drug program administrator, a driver may be temporarily removed, with pay, from a safety-sensitive position if deemed appropriate.